 There were pictures near the entrance of a goose and a goat, suggesting that seafood wasn’t the only thing on offer here.

-Walking around after dinner we thought there might have been a dozen or more of these restaurant-containing buildings, each with a huge garish Chinese-character neon sign outside, and each with who knows how many separate restaurants accessible by elevator or stairs.
+Walking around after dinner we thought there might have been twenty or so of these restaurant-containing buildings, each with a huge garish Chinese-character neon sign outside, and each with who knows how many separate restaurants accessible by elevator or stairs.

 The freshest seafood imaginable, an absolutely dazzling exotic selection, apparently effortless good-quality preparation, and lots of condiments, sauces, and vegetable accompaniment.
 What an unbelievable culinary adventure of discovery!
 And imagine if instead of turning down that alley, we had decided to hell with it and headed back to the hotel for a well-deserved beer.